risingwavelabs/risingwave-docs-legacy/docs/risingwave-flink-comparison.md

 Apache Flink is designed for high-performance and low-latency processing of large-scale data in real-time.
 However, its compute-storage-coupled architecture can require a significant amount of computational resources.
 Shortages in either computation or storage capacity can lead to system bottlenecks.
 Additionally, the JVM runtime used by Apache Flink can introduce significant overhead in terms of memory consumption.

 In contrast, RisingWave focuses on low-cost stream processing on the cloud and, in most cases, achieves better cost efficiency than Apache Flink.
-Several factors contribute to RisingWave's cost efficiency.
+Several factors contribute to the cost efficiency of RisingWave.

 1. RisingWave adopts a compute-storage-decoupled architecture that allows the system to dynamically provision resources for different components based on the workloads.